 Swahili • language workshops

-SWAHILI language workshopsIn October, November, and December, the Museum of African Art organizes the Swahili Autumn Language Workshops for adults (16+), guided by Marija Panić, PhD, and Rose Muthoni Thumbi.
+On April, May and June, the Museum of African Art organizes the Swahili Spring Language Workshops for adults (16+), guided by Marija Panić, PhD, Rose Muthoni Thumbi and Ivana Vojt.

 There is a Swahili proverb: MTU NI WATU, which means A PERSON IS PEOPLE.

-The Autumn Swahili Workshop 2023 will be guided by:
+The Spring Swahili Workshop 2025 will be led by:

 Rose Muthoni Thumbi

-Born in Nakuru in Kenya, a country in which 51 million people live, 42 ethnical groups with their native languages, but Swahili is the language spoken by 15 million Kenyans.
-After independence, the Kenyan government adopted Swahili as a national language to unite different ethnical groups.
+Born in Nakuru in Kenya, a country in which 55 million people live, 42 ethnical groups who have their native languages, but Swahili is the language spoken by more than 80% of the population.
+After independence, the Kenyan government adopted the Swahili as a national language to unite different ethnical groups.

 She speaks English, Swahili, Serbian, Chinese, French and local Kenyan language - Kikuyu.
 Rose loves sports and plays table tennis.
 She also likes to read novels.

-As a native speaker and lecturer in Swahili language workshops at the Museum of African Art, Rose has been participating since 2020..
+As a native speaker and lecturer in Swahili language workshops at the Museum of African Art, she has been participating since 2020.

 For more information about the workshop contact: